- Assistant District Attorney in the Manhattan DA’s Office

 - During law school won the 1L Excellence in Torts award

-Mr. Masson is based in the Firm’s New York office and focuses his litigation efforts on mass tort, class action, and complex commercial cases.
-Mr. Masson represents institutional investors, government entities and consumers around the country.
-Currently, he is one of the lead attorneys in the Firm prosecuting pharmaceutical companies and distributors for their role in the marketing and overprescribing of highly addictive opioid painkillers.
+Mr. Masson is based in the Firm’s New York office and focuses his litigation efforts on class actions involving cryptocurrency and digital assets, mass torts, and complex commercial cases.
+Mr. Masson represents retail and institutional investors, government entities and consumers around the globe.
+Currently, he oversees the firm’s cryptocurrency litigation practice and is one of the lead attorneys in the firm prosecuting pharmaceutical companies and distributors for their role in the marketing and overprescribing of highly addictive opioid painkillers.

 Prior to entering the private sector, Mr. Masson served as an Assistant District Attorney in the Manhattan DA’s Office, successfully arguing over 40 appeals in state and federal courts and gaining extensive experience with large-scale government and regulatory investigations.